HaveAMango/Bootcamp-Final-Task/README.md

-Web page for movies? were you can: create new user, log in, log out,
+Web page for movies, were you can: create new user, log in, log out,